 • information on the available methods on air- and biological monitoring.
-For air, this should include methods based on sampling and analysis but may also include mobile/hand-held instrumental methods (e.g. PID) for direct measurement in the workplace, especially when accessing confined spaces.
+For air, this should include methods based on sampling and analysis but may also include mobile/hand-held instrumental methods (e.g. PID) for direct measurement in the workplace.
 Explanations on the requirements for the methods and sources of information can be found in Section A.8-17.2.4.